aws-amplify/amplify-data/e2e-TEST-COVERAGE.md

-# Supported Runtimes and Build Tools
+# E2E Test Coverage

-The following table outlines the current support status for various runtimes and environments in our project:
+The following table outlines the current e2e test coverage for various runtimes and environments in our project:

 | Runtime/Environment | Status |
 |---------------------|-----------|